Microsoft Sound Recorder

 Sound Recorder is accessed in Windows 95 by clicking on Start, Programs, Accessories, Multimedia, and clicking on Sound Recorder.
 Sound Recorder is accessed in Windows 98 and above by clicking on Start, Programs, Accessories, Entertainment, and clicking on Sound Recorder.

-In addition to accessing the file by going through the Start menu, the user has the option to manually run the file by clicking Start, Run, and type sndrec32
+In addition to accessing the file by going through the Start menu, the user has the option to manually run the file by clicking Start, Run, type sndrec32 and press enter.

 The following contains information on how to install, uninstall, and reinstall Sound Recorder.